google-deepmind/mujoco/doc/APIreference.rst

    extern void (*mju_user_error)(const char*);

 This is called from within the main error function :ref:`mju_error`.
 When installed, this function overrides the default error processing.
-Once it prints error mesages (or whatever else the user wants to do), it must **exit** the program.
+Once it prints error messages (or whatever else the user wants to do), it must **exit** the program.
 MuJoCo is written with the assumption that mju_error will not return.
 If it does, the behavior of the software is undefined.